RemiRigal/Overseerr-Assistant/README.md

 - One-click requests directly from TMDB and IMDb websites
 - One-click access to available media on Plex
 - Monitor requests status
+- Support for both movies and TV shows

 ## Install